 For details about the SPG programs, please visit the Grant Proposal System (GPS) site.

-the Health Equity Research Pilot Project Funding Opportunity, a transformative initiative developed and managed by the Office of Research and Innovation, aligned with Michigan State University's (MSU) 2030 Strategic Plan to “Enhance quality of life for people everywhere by comprehensively leveraging expertise and research activity to improve health and the systems that affect health.”
+The Health Equity Research Funding Opportunity, a transformative initiative developed and managed by the Office of Research and Innovation, aligned with Michigan State University's (MSU) 2030 Strategic Plan to “Enhance quality of life for people everywhere by comprehensively leveraging expertise and research activity to improve health and the systems that affect health.”
 The objective of this funding opportunity is to support transdisciplinary research projects that align with Michigan State University's (MSU) 2030 strategic plan goals related to addressing health equity, and social determinants of health.

 Letter of Intent deadline - January 13, 2025